lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 13. Cleanup and Lifecycle

-Everything Lily creates should have a clear cleanup path.
-If a system creates a connection, runtime object, UI object, task, cache entry, or context, it should also know how that object is removed.
+Everything Lily creates must have a clearly defined lifecycle and cleanup path.
+If a system creates a connection, runtime object, interface object, task, cache entry, context, or other owned resource, that same ownership model must also define when and how the resource is released.

 This includes: